m0wmt/audio-guestbook/JOURNAL.md

 Thanks to my [wife](https://www.redbubble.com/people/quirkytales/shop?artistUserName=quirkytales&collections=1925754&iaCode=all-departments&sortOrder=relevant) for the new wiring diagram now with the ESP32 connections included.

-Currently (October 2025) designing (with OnShape) a box that I will 3D print to connect the 12v battery we now have available to the boards via a cigarette lighter with a USB charging connector.
+Currently (October 2025) designing (with OnShape) a box that I will 3D print to connect the 24v battery we now have available to the boards via a cigarette lighter with a USB charging connector.
 Images to follow once this has been perfected, currenlty in the test stage to get the size right.

+Now November 2026, 24v connection box designed (STL files available in the /notes directory) and printed.
+Also tested the battery (2x12v in series) connector with the cigarette lighter and both the Teensy and ESP32 powered from it, all working as it should do.

 ### Development Tasks:
 * Play .WAV file through handset speaker - Done.